SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/programming/high-level-environments/python/profiling-python.md

 idea what you're looking for.
 That said, this is probably the easiest "big tool" that we support for Python on our systems.
 It can profile large, multinode, MPI jobs out of the box.
-Perhaps the only major drawback is that it cannot display information for indivdual MPI ranks; it will only show the collected statistics for all ranks.
+Perhaps the only major drawback is that it cannot display information for individual MPI ranks; it will only show the collected statistics for all ranks.
 If you require information about individual ranks you may consider Tau instead (see below).